Top 5 green energy providers 2024

 Good Energy

-Another old favourite in the green energy market, Good Energy matches 100 per cent of the electricity its customers use over a year with power it buys from around 1700 independent renewable generators.
+Another old favourite in the green energy market, Good Energy matches 100 per cent of the electricity its customers use over a year with power it buys from more than 2000 independent renewable generators.
 It says it buys renewable certificates together with the power they relate to for a fair price, which creates a supportive environment that encourages more independent generators to enter the market.

 The way it sources power has been recognised as being genuinely green.
-Which? placed Good Energy joint top of its table of eco energy providers, it’s another Ethical Consumer ‘Best Buy’ and all its energy tariffs are Uswitch Gold accredited.
+Which? placed Good Energy joint top of its table of eco energy providers in 2023, it’s another Ethical Consumer ‘Best Buy’ and all its energy tariffs are Uswitch Gold accredited.

 Around 10 per cent of its gas is renewable biogas generated in the UK.
 The remainder of its carbon footprint is offset through schemes including installing biogas digesters in India and China that enable farmers to use animal waste to generate clean fuel.